psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

 Medusa
 ******
 Medusa is the gateway to the rest of the cluster.
 It provides critical services (DHCP, NAT, NFS mounts, etc) for computational nodes.
+It was purchased 2011.12.

 .. note:: Medusa is our single point of failure and is not easily restored.